A village website

 for residents and visitors

 The Trainline are probably the best-known booking system but they add extra charges even for collecting a ticket from a machine, so best avoided.
+Railrmartr charge the same prices as others, but offer the chance to rebook a fixed-train "advance" ticket up to the time of departure without a penalty (see their site for the small print).

 MATLOCK